This post contains affiliate links. A portion of the proceeds will be donated to UNICEF.

 1. LIST YOUR HOME AS FAMILY FRIENDLY

 When you are creating your listing, if there is an option to specify family friendly or children welcome make sure you include this.
-As parents searching for a place to stay, we also use this filter option.
+As parents searching for a place to stay, we always use this filter option.
 We want to make sure the places we stay are accepting of children and have put some thought into whether or not their property is family friendly.

 2. BE HONEST AND CLEAR ABOUT THE NUMBER OF BEDROOMS